Garyhardy/AzureSAPSG/README.md

 # AzureSAPSG
-POC SAP on Azure SG
+POC SAP on Azure SG by GH

+test change